Tocchet won't return as coach of Coyotes after 4 seasons - WTMJ

 AP Sports Writer

 GLENDALE, Ariz.
-(AP) — The Arizona Coyotes and coach Rick Tocchet have mutually agreed to part ways after four seasons.
+(AP) — Coach Rick Tocchet won’t return for a fifth season with the Arizona Coyotes, the team announced Sunday, saying the sides “mutually agreed to part ways.”

-The announcement Sunday comes a day after the Coyotes missed the playoffs for the seventh time in eight seasons.
+The move comes after the Coyotes missed the playoffs for the seventh time in eight seasons.

 “After meeting with Rick, we have agreed that a coaching change is in the best interest of the club,” general manager Bill Armstrong said in a statement.
 “This was a very difficult decision, but we believe that it is time for a new direction and new leadership.
 Rick is a very good coach and an incredible person, and we sincerely appreciate all his hard work and dedication to the Coyotes the past four years.”